valueflows/valueflows/Website-publishing-instructions.md

 #content width: 86%;), put in /specification/all_vf.html
 1. Review, fix as needed using the above steps, merge.
 2. Create tag and release if needed, rebuild, merge.

+When you are ready to put all merged changes to the live site:

 1. In a terminal navigate to the local pages directory.
 1. Create a branch.
 1. Locally, copy everything in the valueflows site directory to the pages directory.